Venezuelan Black Bean Arepas con Queso (20g protein)

 They are also super fibrous, and supply part of the 18g fibre per serving that this meal provides.
 Fibre is important to help regulate your digestion, and to keep you feeling full after eating.
 18g fibre makes this a super filling meal that will keep you going for hours!

-By using low fat feta and only a teaspoon of oil, we manage to keep fat levels fairly low, at 15g each, of which only 3g is saturated.
+By using low fat feta and only a teaspoon of oil, we manage to keep fat levels fairly low, at 15g each, of which only 3g is saturated (check out these low fat vegetarian recipes for more low fat options!).
 The majority of that fat will come from the avocados in the guacamole.

 The fat in avocados is a healthy kind of fat, and avos are generally full of goodness – so don’t be afraid of those 15g!
 The idea that low/no fat makes for healthy food is pretty outdated, because your body needs a certain amount of fats to function.